Lipschitz Continuous Algorithms for Graph Problems: Introduction

 \paragraph{Maximum weight matching.}

 In the \emph{maximum weight matching problem}, given a graph $G=(V,E)$ and a weight vector $w \in \mathbb{R}_{\geq 0}^E$, we want to find a matching $M \subseteq E$ with the maximum weight, i.e., $\sum_{e \in M}w(e)$.
-We show that for any $\epsilon > 0$, there exists a polynomial-time $(1/8-\epsilon)$-approximation algorithm with Lipschitz constant $O(\epsilon^{-1})$.
+We show that for any $\epsilon > 0$, there exists a polynomial-time $(1/8-\epsilon)$-approximation algorithm with Lipschitz constant $O(\epsilon^{-1})$ with shared randomness.
 To understand this upper bound, suppose again that $w$ is $\{0,1\}$-valued and that we change the value of $w(f)$ from $1$ to $0$ for some $f \in E$.
 This is essentially equivalent to deleting the edge $f$, and the upper bound indicates that we only need to change $O(\epsilon^{-1} )$ edges in the matching, which is nontrivially small when the matching size is $\omega(1)$.
-We also show that any (randomized) $\alpha$-approximation algorithm for the maximum weight matching problem must have Lipschitz constant $\Omega(\alpha)$.
+We also show that any (randomized) $\alpha$-approximation algorithm for the maximum weight matching problem must have Lipschitz constant $\Omega(\alpha)$ (even without shared randomness).

 ~\\ We note that the proof of Theorem~\ref{thm:sp-deterministic-lower-bound} can be easily extended to the minimum spanning tree problem and the maximum weight matching problem, and hence randomness is necessary to obtain Lipschitz continuous algorithms for them.